sinicization/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 [![query param3](https://assets.postman.com/postman-docs/query_param.gif)](https://assets.postman.com/postman-docs/query_param.gif)

-**Note:** If there is no exact match found, Postman will return the best matching response based on its algorithm.
+**注意:** If there is no exact match found, Postman will return the best matching response based on its algorithm.

 Learn more about the [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) for mocks.